jakob-bagterp/timer-for-python/docs/user-guide/index.md

 # User Guide 👨‍🔧
 Timer for Python is a lightweight package and intended to be easy to use.
 A simple tool for measuring performance of Python programs or blocks of code.

+Find tutorials and learn how get the most out of the Timer in this section.

 ## Basic Usage and How to Wrap Your Code
 ### Manual Start and Stop
 After importing the Timer on top of your Python script, simply wrap the Timer function around your code to measure performance of the executed block of code: